floating colors - a different balance of real and imagined … and a different relationship to the crystalline webs of the floating colors

 return to Floating colors process page

-These papers become the foundation for overlaid drawing, with charcoal, pastel pencil, and oil crayon.
-They seem like objects found in nature: shells on a beach, or patterns in sand, though filled with personal meaning.
-So they represent the aspect of creativity that’s natural, uncontrolled, unselfconscious … while the overlaid drawing represents its artistic duality: more conscious, willfully formed, cognizant.
+Even though I’ve created them myself, they seem like objects found in nature – shells on a beach, or patterns in sand, though filled with personal meaning.
+They represent the aspect of creativity that’s natural, uncontrolled, unselfconscious … while my overlaid drawing represents its artistic duality: more conscious, willfully formed, cognizant.